Meet our 2020-2021 Leadership Board!

 Hi!
-My name is Julia DePillo and I am a third year student majoring in biochemistry and minoring in philosophy and MicroBio.
-When I’m not studying in Starbucks I love to sing and play guitar, take and develop photos, travel the world, and adventure with my friends.
-Some of my favorite adventures have taken me hiking around Iceland, looking for ghosts in Savannah, Georgia, and eating dinner in one of the top restaurants in the world.
+My name is Julia DePillo and I am a third year student majoring in biochemistry and minoring in philosophy and MicroBiology When I’m not studying in our study room I love to sing and play guitar, take and develop photos, travel the world, and adventure with my friends.
 I joined WSS my first semester at SDSU because I wanted to be more involved in college than I was in high school.
 I moved from New Jersey to come to SDSU and thought WSS would be a great way to meet new people and get involved on campus.
-I soon became very involved in WSS as both apart of the Leadership Team for the SDSU Chapter and then the Executive Assistant for the Parent.
-I am also the first person in my family to major in STEM so WSS has been a great support system for me.
+I soon became very involved in WSS as both apart of the Leadership Team for the SDSU Chapter and then as an Intern for the Parent.
+I am the first person in my family to major in STEM so WSS has been a great support system for me.
 I want to help other women with STEM majors feel like they have a group of people they can always rely on.

 VICE PRESIDENT: NATALIE BENSON

-Hey lovely ladies!
-My name is Natalie Benson and I am a third year chemistry major with an emphasis in biochemistry and a biology minor.
-I hope to someday become a genetic counselor and give people control over what has previously been deemed out of their control.
-If I am not in class or studying in our study room, you can most likely catch me listening to music while drawing, writing, or daydreaming.
+Hi everyone!
+My name is Natalie Benson and I am a third year biochemistry major with a biology minor.
+I hope to someday become a genetic counselor and help people gain control over what has previously been deemed out of their control.
+I recently joined Dr. Bergdahl’s research lab on campus, which has been a great experience.
 I grew up in a very small town in Minnesota and moved to San Diego for the experience and, of course, the weather.
 Science stole my heart at a very young age and not many people could relate to my love.
 My friend told me about WSS fall semester of my sophomore year and I thought I’d give it a shot.
-Ever since I joined it feels like I have finally found my people after years of searching and let me tell you it is such a beautiful feeling.
+Ever since I joined it feels like I have finally found my people after years of searching, and let me tell you it is such a beautiful feeling.
 WSS has been nothing short of wonderful to me by providing opportunities I cannot get anywhere else, making new connections, as well as helping me grow as an individual.

 Hi!
-My name is Natalie Moghadam and I am a third year Biology major.
+My name is Natalie Moghadam and I am a third year Biology major with a Personality and Social Psychology minor.
 I am on the pre-med path, hoping to one day become a pediatric cardiologist or pulmonologist.
 Apart from science, I am super passionate about music and all things Disney.
-If I’m not in class or cramming in the library, you will find me singing at a piano or strolling through Disneyland.
 I also love to travel with my family and visit new, local food places with my friends.
 I joined WSS the first semester of my freshman year because I was looking for a way to get involved on campus while pursuing what I love and meeting other girls with similar interests.
 It proved to be very beneficial because I have learned so much from WSS and have made many connections with other students and faculty that I would not have been able to make on my own.
-By serving on leadership I hope to inspire other members and show them all the excitement of being a woman in the scientific community while encouraging them to gain success through hardship.
+By serving on leadership again this year, I hope to inspire other members and show them all the excitement of being a woman in the scientific community while encouraging them to gain success through hardship.

 FACULTY SPONSOR: REBECCA LEWISON, PHD